Skip to Content

 Depending on the state that you live in, you’ll need to pay sales tax on your RV.
 When buying an RV costing tens of thousands or hundreds of thousands of dollars, you can’t forget that depending on your state, it can be another 4, 5, 8 grand or more that you need to pay on top of the sale price.

-We delve deeper into taxes in “RV Buying Secrets”…just don’t forget that they’re a large expense that’s on top of the price you pay for your RV.
+We delve deeper into taxes in “RV Buying Secrets”…just don't forget that they're a large expense on top of the price you pay for your RV.

 Buying an RV: Insurance

 The larger and more expensive the RV you own, the more you’ll have to pay for insurance.
-We talk insurance deeper in “RV Buying Secrets”, but remember that on top of a monthly RV payment (if you aren’t buying outright), you’ll also need to pay for insurance.
+Remember that on top of a monthly RV payment (if you aren’t buying outright), you’ll also need to pay for insurance.

 Buying an RV: Maintenance